 Using Art in all its’ forms to express ourselves

-As a result of living in the Upper-Class Creative Arts Living-Learning Community, students will have the opportunity to…
+As a result of living in the First-Year Creative Arts Living-Learning Community, students will have the opportunity to…

 - Identify areas in need of balance and stress reduction that will sustain overall wellbeing within the following areas: Physical, Financial, Social, Community & Career Wellbeing.

-- Facilitate networking opportunities with faculty, staff, alumni and peers that promote professional and academic success.
+- Develop meaningful relationships through networking opportunities with faculty, staff, alumni and peers that promote professional and academic success.

 - Utilize campus resources that may assist in accomplishing personal and academic goals (e.g., Internships, Finding a Mentor, Joining Student Clubs/Organizations, Tutoring, etc.).

-- Analyze social issues within the Arts communities.
+- Analyze social issues within the Fine Arts community.

 First-Year: Professor Michael Roundy | Visiting Lecturer, Art & Design, College of Fine Arts, Humanities and Social Sciences